 Brain Imaging in Appearance and Performance Enhancing Drug Users

-Anabolic-androgenic steroids (AASs) and other hormones are sometimes used for the purposes of improving physical performance or outward appearance.
+Anabolic-androgenic steroids (AASs) and other hormones are sometimes used to improve physical performance or outward appearance.
 The acute and long-term cognitive side effects of this type of drug use remain unknown.
 Our group is currently investigating neuroendocrine and functional changes in the central nervous system in response to these drugs in an effort to define the neurobiological effects on cognition, behavior, and mood caused by excess androgen use.

 Clinical Trials and Novel Treatments

-Building on our translational findings, we have developed a novel mirror exposure therapy designed to alter emotional responses to one's own body.
-We have also created a family-based interoceptive exposure to food and eating for those with distinct disgust responses to food that helps patients reduce internal sensations that facilitate food avoidance and craving and improves their relationship with food.
-In addition, we have developed a smartphone technology to facilitate brief eating disorder interventions among those who binge eat.
+Building on our translational findings, we have developed a novel mirror exposure therapy designed to alter emotional responses to your body.
+We have also created a family-based interoceptive exposure to food and eating for people with distinct disgust responses to food.
+This helps patients reduce internal sensations that facilitate food avoidance and craving and improves their relationship with food.
+In addition, we have developed a smartphone technology to facilitate brief, eating-disorder interventions for those who binge eat.